 Diagnosis

-RevenueCat started with just a handful of product engineers reporting directly to me.
+Historically, Engineering at RevenueCat started with a handful of product engineers reporting directly to me.
 There were no teams or managerial structures in place.
-Fast forward to August 2024, and RevenueCat Engineering has grown into:
+As of June 2026, RevenueCat Engineering has grown to include:

-- Over 50 fully remote team members spread across 14 countries and 8 different time zones.
+- Over 100 fully remote team members spread across:

-- 9 cross-functional teams, including customer-facing, product, data, and infrastructure.
+- 19 cross-functional teams, including customer-facing, product, data, and infrastructure

 - Two technical support teams: